fwwieffering/kafka-reader/README.md

   -f, --format string            Format to display kafka messages.
 One of [json, text] (default "text") -h, --help                     help for kafka-reader -n, --number-messages string   Integer number of messages to read from the topic.  (default "all") -p, --partition string         Integer.
 Partition to read from.
-If not provided, will consume all available messages from every partition.
+If not provided, will consume all available messages from every partition not in exact order.
   -t, --topic string             kafka topic name
 ```